 The ears of corn are then slathered with butter and sprinkled with salt before being wrapped up in paper or foil for easy eating on the go.

-Istanbul is a city full of surprises, and one of the best surprises is finding a street vendor selling watermelon on a hot summer day.
+Istanbul is a city full of surprises, and one of the best surprises is finding a street vendor selling watermelon in the summer months.
 These street food vendors can be found all around the city, and they are always happy to provide refreshing slices of watermelon for a reasonable price.

 If you’re looking for a delicious and healthy snack while exploring Istanbul, make sure to keep an eye out for these street vendors!